How It Works

 How is the route’s time estimate determined?

-This is the estimated moving time for riding routes are calculated using your four-week average speed.
+This is the estimated moving time for riding routes calculated using your four-week average speed.
 For running routes, we use your average grade adjusted pace for your previous four weeks and a grade adjusted length of the route.

 How can I follow a route once I’ve saved it?